Erdoğan's 5-day visit to Africa to invigorate ties begins in Algeria

 Diplomatic relations that began between the two countries after Algeria gained independence from France in 1962 have shaped around a deep-rooted fellowship since the opening of the Algerian embassy in 1963.

-These relations have made great progress with historic visits by Algerian President Buteflika's visit to Turkey in 2005 and Erdogan's visit to Algeria in 2006 while prime minister.
+These relations have made great progress with historic visits by Algerian President Bouteflika's visit to Turkey in 2005 and Erdoğan's visit to Algeria in 2006 while prime minister.